mntj/mentoreal/README.md

-This repository is for private use as part of a coding mentorship program.
+This repository is for private use as part of a programming mentorship program.